Career Technical Education (CTE)

 • Extrication of a Patient; and Patient Assessment

-For a listing of countywide offerings, please visit Berrien County Career Technical Education (CTE) or speak to a high school counselor for more information.
+For a comprehensive overview of Berrien Countywide offerings, please explore Berrien County Career Technical Education (CTE).
+Alternatively, you may consult a high school counselor or Mr. Anderson, BSPS CTE Director, for detailed course information.

-For more information regarding the CTE educational opportunities, please contact the High School Counseling Office
+For more information regarding the CTE educational opportunities, please contact Pete Anderson, CTE Director or the High School Counseling Office.
+Contact information is below.

 Pete Anderson, CTE Director